ripionck/ripionck/README.md

 Welcome to my GitHub profile!
 I'm passionate about software development and building innovative solutions.
 Here are a few things about me:

-- 🔭 I’m currently working on [mention your current projects or focus].
+- 🔭 I’m currently learning Data Structure and Algorithms to advance my coding skills
-- 🌱 I’m currently learning Django, MySQL, SQLite, PostgreSQL, JavaScript, HTML, and CSS.
+- 🌱 I’m currently learning Django, MySQL, SQLite, PostgreSQL, JavaScript, HTML, and CSS
-- 👯 I’m looking to collaborate on projects related to web development and software engineering.
+- 👯 I’m looking to collaborate on projects related to web development and software engineering
-- 💬 Ask me about data structures and algorithms (DSA) in C++, or Object-Oriented Programming (OOP) in Python!

 ### Goals for the Future